 - Good nail hygiene.

-- Avoiding prolonged wetting or dampness of skin and feet.
+- Avoiding prolonged wetting or dampness of the skin and feet.

-- Avoid trainers, which can retain sweat and promote a warm, moist environment.
+- Avoiding trainers, which can retain sweat and promote a warm, moist environment.

 Further reading & references

 - Lipner SR, Scher RK; Efinaconazole in the treatment of onychomycosis.
 Infect Drug Resist.
 2015 Jun 1;8:163-72. doi: 10.2147/IDR.S69596. eCollection 2015.

 - Achterman RR, White TC; A foot in the door for dermatophyte research.
 PLoS Pathog.
 2012 Mar;8(3):e1002564.
 Epub 2012 Mar 29.

 - Martinez DA, Oliver BG, Graser Y, et al; Comparative genome analysis of Trichophyton rubrum and related dermatophytes reveals candidate genes involved in infection.
 MBio.
 2012 Sep 4;3(5):e00259-12. doi: 10.1128/mBio.00259-12.
 Print 2012.